Mycticount-X/Scientific-Computing-MC-S25/README.md

 9. Linear Algebra
 10. Random Array Generator

-## Chapter 2: Data with Scikit-Learn and PyPlot
+## Chapter 2: Scikit-Learn and Matplotlib

-On progress...
+This chapter showcases the use of **Scikit-Learn** and **Matplotlib** in data handling.
+This is the Course Outline
+1. Insert Data
+2. Regression
+3. Interpolaration

+## Chapter 3: SymPy

+This chapter showcases the basic of Scientific Computing.
+This is the Course Outline
+1. Symbol